EPSB.ca » Programming » Specialized Programming

 • receive targeted instruction in smaller classes

-• participate in school-wide and community activities
+• take part in school-wide and community activities

 SPECIALIZED LEARNING SUPPORTS FOR STUDENTS